-PKY (channel [, SRT=sort-name] [, END=line-ref] [,ERR=line-ref ,ERC=error-code])
+PKY (channel [, SRT=sort-name] [, END=line-ref] [,ERR=line-ref|,ERC=error-code])

-channel is an integer in the range of 0 to 32764 specifying the channel of an OPEN sort-name is any string of 20 characters or fewer that specifies the name of a sort sequence in an MSORT file; if not specified, the current sort sequence is used.
-Specifying a sort-name other than the current sort sequence does not change the current sort sequence for [P]READ and [P]EXTRACT.
+- channel is an integer in the range of 0 to 32764 specifying the channel of an OPEN DIRECT or SORT file.
+If omitted, the default is 0. - sort-name is any string of 20 characters or fewer that specifies the name of a sort sequence in an MSORT file; if not specified, the current sort sequence is used.
+Specifying a sort-name other than the current sort sequence does not change the current sort sequence for [P]READ and [P]EXTRACT. - line-ref is the program line number or label to branch to if the file is empty (END=) or an error is produced by this function (ERR=). - error-code is a programmer-defined error code.
+Valid values are positive or negative whole numbers.